 The University of Chicago has a continuous registration system for students in Ph.D. programs.
-To receive a Ph.D., students must complete a minimum of twelve quarters over four calendar years (unless they receive the Ph.D. in fewer than four years).
-Students matriculating in 2016 or later are allowed to register for up to 9 years from matriculation (up to 12 years for students who matriculated in 2015 or earlier).
-During the early years, students are engaged primarily in course work.
-During the later years, although often continuing course work, they focus more on examinations and independent research to fulfill degree requirements.
+To receive a Ph.D., students must complete a minimum of twelve quarters over four calendar years (unless they complete all requirements for the Ph.D. in fewer than four years).
+Students matriculating in 2016 or later are allowed to register for up to 7 years from matriculation, and are fully funded for all years as long as they are making satisfactory progress.

 Degree Requirements for the Ph.D.

-Students seeking the Ph.D. complete a set of required courses for credit in the first year of the program.
+Students seeking the Ph.D. complete a set of required courses for credit in years one through three in the program.
 These include SOCI 30002 Principles of Sociological Research and SOCI 30003 History of Social Theory.
 First-year students are also required to register for SOCI 60020 1st-Year Colloquium: Research Questions and Design, a non-credit colloquium, in Autumn Quarter.
-In the second and third years, students complete the Writing Seminars (SOCI 30006/30007); each seminar is one course spread over Winter and Spring quarters.
-The Writing Seminars support 2nd-years as they develop their qualifying papers and 3rd-years as they revise their qualifying papers for publication or develop dissertation proposals.
+In the second and third years, students complete the Writing Seminars (SOCI 30006) and the 3rd year Dissertation Proposal Seminar.

 Other requirements are: